Division of Civil Rights and Labor-Management (CRLM)

 Law Student Internship Program:

 CRLM provides several internship opportunities throughout the year for current law students.
 The law student intern assists attorneys in providing legal services to Division's client agencies.
 Duties include significant research and writing in connection with advice, litigation and/or rulemaking projects, such as drafting memoranda, analyses, and briefs, and may include attending meetings with the client agencies and other SOL divisions as appropriate.
 Qualifications include excellent research and writing skills; a demonstrated interest in civil rights, labor and employment issues; and a strong academic record.
 This is an unpaid internship.
-When law school credit is available, CRLM will work with the student's school to satifsy credit requirements.
+When law school credit is available, CRLM will work with the student's school to satisfy credit requirements.
 Students who can commit to a full-time schedule (35-40 hours/week) are preferred.
-All interested candidates must submit: (1) a cover letter; (2) resume; (3) law school transcript; and (4) recent writing sample by email to:
+All interested candidates must submit: (1) a cover letter; (2) resume; (3) law school transcript; and (4) recent writing sample; and (5) a list of three references by email to:

 Jo Ann Baptiste